Sistemo: run real Linux machines on your own hardware with one command

 sudo sistemo up

-You get a full Debian VM with its own kernel, systemd, package manager, and network stack.
+You get a full Debian machine with its own kernel, systemd, package manager, and network stack.
 It boots in seconds and uses a fraction of the resources a traditional VM would.

 The problem it solves